 When comparing Scratch vs Cocos2d-x and Cocos2d Family, the Slant community recommends Cocos2d-x and Cocos2d Family for most people.
-In the question“What are the best 100% free and easy game engines for beginners?”
-Cocos2d-x and Cocos2d Family is ranked 6th while Scratch is ranked 13th.
+In the question“What are the best 2D game engines?”
+Cocos2d-x and Cocos2d Family is ranked 6th while Scratch is ranked 71st.
 The most important reason people chose Cocos2d-x and Cocos2d Family is:

 25% of iPhone games are made using Cocos2d-x (A Cocos2d mobile variant.)
 This means you will not be alone in development, and will have access to a large community.
 You'll know you are developing for an engine that works.

 Code is represented as visual building blocks that makes it easy to understand how a program is put together.

 Scratch was developed specifically for kids ages 8 and up as an exciting way to introduce them to technology.
 It's designed to be easy to learn, but still provides good depth in computational thinking.

 Pro Easy to learn

 Scratch is designed to teach computational thinking rather than focus on specific syntax.
 It was designed specifically to be easy to learn for anyone over the age of 8.